meshhq/mesh-interview-task/README.md

 }
 ```

+### Considerations

-The server should not contain any hard coded information.
-Rather, all information contained in the payload should come directly from Github's API.
-It is up to you how the integration should be build and the Github data should be processed.
+ * The server should not contain any hard coded information.
+Rather, all payload information should come directly from GitHub's API.
+It is up to determine you how the integration will be built and the GitHub data will be processed.
+ * Please be sure to strip out any personal information from your payload.

-### Project Quality
+### Quality

 We would like you to treat this task as if you were doing it for a client - i.e. use the best practices that you would like to see in a piece of work for others.
 Keep in mind code formatting, project organization, documentation etc.

 ### Project Submission

 Please fork this repository into your personal account.
 When your work is ready for review, please send us a link.

+### Time Expectation

+This task should not take you more than ~4 hours.

 ### Help